Using the arpeggiator in Garageband is one of the easiest things to do.

 With that said, each arpeggiator does come with its own individual controls and settings, so it’s really up to you to comb through each one and decide which arpeggiators are your favorite, and how you want to change the parameters of each instrument.

 The arpeggiator is a demonstration of how many options are available to the Garageband user.
-There’s simply no limit to all sounds you can use.
+There’s simply no limit to all sounds you can use, however, it’s worth your time to ensure you have an understanding of the piano roll (with my guide) before you really dive in.

 1) Dripping Cycles